jkingportfolio/ci_pp5_tick_it_react/README.md

 - [Microsoft Paint](https://apps.microsoft.com/store/detail/paint/9PCFS5B6T72H) - Graphics editor.
 Justification: I used this to edit the images for testing user stories.
 - [Affinity Designer](https://affinity.serif.com/en-gb/designer/) - Graphics editor.
 Justification: I used this to create the 404 and no search results images.
 - Validation:
   - [WC3 Validator](https://validator.w3.org/) - HTML Validator.
-Justification: I used this to validate the applications html
+Justification: I used this to validate the applications HTML code
   - [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/) - CSS Validator.
-Justification: I used this to validate the applications css
+Justification: I used this to validate the applications CSS code
   - [ESLint](https://eslint.org/) - JavaScript Validator.
 Justification: I used this to validate applications JSX code
   - [Lighthouse](https://developers.google.com/web/tools/lighthouse/) Site auditing tool.
 Justification: I used this to validate performance, accessibility, best practice and SEO of the application
   - [Wave](https://wave.webaim.org/) - Site accesibility auditor.
 Justification: I used this to evaluate the applications accessibility